mctools/simplebuild/doc/source/packages.rst

 ===============

-All packages belong to a given *bundle*, which normally is defined by all the files under a given directory (a *package root*) in which a ``simplebuild.cfg`` file is located (more about such files :ref:`here <sbdotcfg>`).
-Typically, users will have their own working directories (normally a Git repository) which contains a ``simplebuild.cfg`` file, and under which various subdirectories define the actual *packages*.
+All packages belong to a given *bundle*, which normally is defined by all the packages under a given directory (a *package root*) in which a ``simplebuild.cfg`` file is located (more about such files :ref:`here
+<sbdotcfg>`).
+Typically, users will have their own working directories (normally
+a Git repository) which contains a ``simplebuild.cfg`` file, and under which various subdirectories define the actual *packages*.
 Other package bundles might be available on the system, and through settings in the ``simplebuild.cfg`` file, packages in such bundles can be enabled as well.
 For instance, common package bundles are:

 .. list-table::
    :header-rows: 1